The Hunt (2020 film): Plot

-Athena had insisted that Crystal be included in the hunt after seeing a social media post from Crystal that offended her.
-When they confront each other, Crystal insists that Athena has confused her with another woman from the same city, with the same first name but a differently spelled middle name.
-It was also revealed that Crystal was nicknamed 'Snowball' by the hunters as a reference to the book Animal Farm.
-The two fight and impale one another on the blades of a food processor; Athena dies, but Crystal sees a jackrabbit near the body and regains some strength, remembering the story she told Don.
-She cauterizes her wound, takes Athena's clothes and bag, and leaves on her jet.
+Athena had insisted that Crystal be included after seeing a social media post from Crystal that offended her.
+When they confront each other, Crystal tells Athena that she has confused her with another woman from the same city in Mississippi, with a differently spelled middle name, Mae.
+The two fight and impale one another on the blades of a food processor; Athena dies, but Crystal sees a jackrabbit near the body and regains some strength.
+She cauterizes her wound, takes Athena's clothes and dog, and leaves on her jet, talking to the same flight attendant from the start of the film.